Open-Science-at-UBC/Open-Science-101/OS101/OS101_Unit4.md

 > *Chanel Phillips tried hard to keep her nerves in check last year as she prepared to present her research at an international meeting on drowning prevention.
 Phillips, a doctoral student at the University of Otago in Dunedin, New Zealand, was in Vancouver, Canada, discussing water-safety strategies that she had been developing with indigenous Maori communities back home.
 It struck her that she and a colleague were perhaps the only indigenous presenters at the meeting.
 She forged ahead, discussing unconventional work that blends Western and traditional Maori research methods to an audience of experts from around the world.
 Her presentation was warmly received.
 Researchers bombarded her with questions about working with indigenous groups — which often face rates of drowning that are higher than national averages.
 More important to Phillips, however, were the eager questions and comments coming from the Maori community members whom she worked with: she had live-streamed her talk so that they could listen and weigh in.
 “That was a big moment for me,” she says.*

--   Through citizen science and marshalling the resources of the many (e.g. crowdfunding, species counts, distributed computing), large-scale research projects that would otherwise be impossible or impractical can be realized.
+-   Through citizen science and marshaling the resources of the many (e.g. crowdfunding, species counts, distributed computing), large-scale research projects that would otherwise be impossible or impractical can be realized.
 Example: XSEDE and the Tree of Life
 > An outline for a new tree of life, depicting the evolution of life on this planet that included more than 1,000 new types of bacteria and Archaea lurking in the Earth’s nooks and crannies, was made possible with the help of supercomputing resources available through XSEDE (eXtreme Science and Engineering Discovery Environment), along with a  phylogenetics “gateway” available on those resources.The new tree, published in April 2016 in the new journal Nature Microbiology and widely publicized throughout the general press, reinforces once again that the life we see around us – plants, animals, humans and other so-called eukaryotes – represents but a tiny percentage of the world’s biodiversity.“The tree of life is one of the most important organizing principles in biology,” said Jill Banfield, a University of
 California, Berkeley professor of earth and planetary science, policy, and management, and the study’s principal investigator.
 “The new depiction will be of use not only to biologists who study microbial ecology, but also biochemists searching for novel genes and researchers studying evolution and earth history.”
 Researchers used the CIPRES (CyberInfrastructure for Phylogenetic RESearch), a web-based portal or gateway that allows researchers to explore evolutionary relationships between species.“The CIPRES Science Gateway was critical to our work,” said Laura Hug, who computed the trees at the University of California, Berkeley and is now a biology faculty member at the University of Waterloo (Canada).
 “Previous attempts to infer the trees presented severe problems with run time, memory allocation and a lack of parallelized implementation of the RAxML (Randomized Axelerated Maximum Likelihood), a popular program for phylogenetic analysis of large datasets.
 No run had successfully finished prior to our introduction to CIPRES.